amcginn92/MerchStore/README.md

-This is a basic implementation of a REST API using the Repository Pattern and dependency injection.
+This is a basic implementation of a Minimal REST API using the Repository Pattern and dependency injection.